gardener/gardenctl-v2/docs/help/gardenctl_kubectl-env_zsh.md

 To load the kubectl configuration script in your current shell session:
 $ eval "$(gardenctl kubectl-env zsh)"

-To load the kubectl configuration for each bash session add the following line at the end of the ~/.zshrc file:
+To load the kubectl configuration for each shell session add the following line at the end of the ~/.zshrc file:

     eval "$(gardenctl kubectl-env zsh)"